Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

     - Note that you have the object of the class `SolveDiffusion2D` and hence you can access member variables, for example `solver.nx` and `solver.ny`.
 This is useful to check the actual values.
 - Using a similar workflow, complete the other two unit tests.
 - Run the tests using `pytest`.
 - It is observed that in some instances `pytest` is not able to find the tests.
 One reason is the way pytest is installed, which is typically either using `pip` or `apt`.
 Refer to the [corresponding section](https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/05_testing_and_ci/python_testing_demo.md#pytest) in the demo for more details.
-If such errors occur, then try to explicitly point pytest to the relevant test file.
-For example:
+If such errors occur, then try to explicitly point pytest to the relevant test file in the following way:

 ```bash
 pytest tests/unit/test_diffusion2d_functions.py